Share this entry

 Here are two real examples.
-We had one buyback arranged by a party that already owned 50 percent of a company.
+We had one buyback arranged by a party that already owned 50% of a company.
 The consensus view is that’s the same as the company, so any premium is compensatory.

-We had another case where it was an 18 percent stockholder.
-Our view is that’s not compensatory, because it doesn’t make sense for that stockholder to carry the entire burden of compensation on their backs to the benefit of all stockholders.
+We had another case where it was an 18% stockholder.
+Our view is that it’s not compensatory, because it doesn’t make sense for that stockholder to carry the entire burden of compensation on their backs to the benefit of all stockholders.